 Amber is an advocate and mentor at heart.
 Known for her passion for health and education, her mix of strategic and operational experience makes her the ideal consultant to help solve challenges of any size.

 She began her career working in Illinois state government agencies and the State Senate, including serving as the primary analyst of the K-12 education budget in the Governor’s Office of Management and Budget under former Governor Pat Quinn.
-She left Illinois in 2011 to teach elementary school in Memphis at Ross Elementary, where she has since resided.
+She left Illinois in 2011 to teach elementary school at Ross Elementary in Memphis, TN, where she has since resided.

 From teaching, she played various roles at Teach For America Memphis, including leading their operations for their teacher training program and all of the Memphis region’s corporate and foundation fundraising.
 Most recently, she served in Shelby County Mayor’s Office of Education leading youth programs, including the expansion of vocational tech opportunities.

-Today, Amber serves as the Senior Director of Whole Child Comprehensive Planning with the Tennessee Department of Education.
+Today, Amber serves as the Senior Director of Student and Family Supports Comprehensive Planning with the Tennessee Department of Education.
 Her role adds strategic insights to the whole child priority, including mental health, family resource centers, citizenship and civics, and other non-academic supports for students.
-Locally, she serves on the advisory boards of First 8 and The Higher Learning Project, which are both education and youth-focused nonprofits.
+Locally, she has served on a variety of nonprofit boards and is an active volunteer in local political campaigns.